-In addition to the above and as in previous seasons, for the 2018 planting season in Spain (the main country growing MON 810), a number of initiatives were taken to emphasise the importance of refuge implementation.
-A comprehensive program to raise awareness of refuge requirements and educate personnel, distributors, cooperatives and individual farmers was continued.
+In addition to the above and as in previous seasons, for the 2019 planting season in Spain (the main country growing MON 810), a number of initiatives were taken to emphasise the importance of refuge implementation.
+A comprehensive program to raise awareness of refuge requirements and educate personnel, distributors, cooperatives and individual farmers was continued, as for all the previous years.
 Activities included:

 - 1) Ensuring continuous communication about IRM implementation in all sales tools (leaflets, brochures, catalogues, websites, etc.).
 The TUG (Appendix 3), was included in seed bags and has been extensively distributed.
-Other, more detailed communication materials like the Guía Técnica YieldGard® (YieldGard Technical Guide) (see Appendix 9.1 Appendix 9.6) were available electronically. - 2) Stewardship requirements and IRM compliance for MON 810 cultivation are reviewed and extensively communicated with licensee companies and Bayer sales teams every season.
+Other, more detailed communication materials like the Guía Técnica YieldGard® (YieldGard Technical Guide) (see Appendix 9.1 Appendix 9.5) were available electronically. - 2) Stewardship requirements and IRM compliance for MON 810 cultivation are reviewed and extensively communicated with licensee companies and Bayer sales teams every season.
 The working group of Bt maize within the ANOVE annually reviews and prepares an updated set of communication materials to be used by individual companies and through the jointly industry activities.
 This ensures common messages across the market and to the farmers regardless of the seed provider (de la Cruz, 2016).
-In 2018, the following actions were taken: - a.
-Advertisement about refuge compliance, articles and references to the TUG were published in key agricultural magazines (see Appendix 9.2.) and copies of the IRM materials sent to regional and national authorities, encouraging them to wider distribute among the regional agricultural networks the technical bulletins, etc. Information about IRM was also posted in ANOVE website, blog and other social media.
+In 2019, the following actions were taken: - a.
+Advertisement about refuge compliance, articles and references to the TUG were published in key agricultural magazines (see example in Appendix 9.2.).
+Information about IRM was also posted in ANOVE website, blog and other social media.